hinofafa/DeepLearningInComputerVision-Assignment1/README.md

 implement and apply a Two layer neural network classifier understand the differences and tradeoffs between these classifiers get a basic understanding of performance improvements from using higher-level representations than raw pixels (e.g. color histograms, Histogram of Gradient (HOG) features)
-Get the code as a zip file here.

 Download data: Once you have the starter code, you will need to download the CIFAR-10 dataset.
 Run the following from the assignment1 directory: